DonHaul/Rvidere/README.md

 4. On the server go to `/home/sipg_server/Rvidere`
 5. And run this command: `bash shellscripts/startsystem.sh`
 6. After that open up a terminal on the server and open `rviz`, where you will se images of what is being transmitted

+Once you are done, run `bash shellscripts/stopsystem.sh` to stop the data transmission.
+Also, don't forget to turn of the system's power :)